OpenBuildings/jam/guide/jam/associations.md

 #### column

-By convention, Jerry assumes that the column used to hold the foreign key on this model is the name of the association with the suffix _id added.
+By convention, Jam assumes that the column used to hold the foreign key on this model is the name of the association with the suffix _id added.
 The `column` option lets you set the name of the foreign key directly:

 ```php
 <?php